dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 title:  "Solving Advent of Code 2020 in under a second"
 date:  2021-04-02
 datePublished: "2021-04-02"
+description: "Solving all Advent of Code 2020 challenges in C with a total runtime under one second."
 ---

 [Advent of Code](https://adventofcode.com/) is an annual event of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.